 Issues which arise from being involved in adoption and/or fostering, either as an adoptee/'cared for' person, adopter/foster-carer or birth parent.

-An initial consultation in the City is £70 and in Balham £65.
+An initial consultation is £70.
 I find it works best if we meet twice before deciding whether to work together.
 Each session will last 50 minutes.

 The purpose of the initial consultations is to enable you to meet me, talk about your needs and expectations and ask any questions you may have.
 If we decide to work together we will agree a regular appointment at the same time on the same day each week.